Franks3dShop/Amiga2MacFloppy/README.md

 The PCB fits the 3D printed case provided, You have to center and push the DB23 connectors up to the board, try it first in the case before soldering.

 # Revision History
-Rev. 0
-•	Prototype: Fully functional.
 Rev. 1
-•	Board cleaned up
+* Board cleaned up
-•	OpenHardware Logo added
+* OpenHardware Logo added
-•	Remove the not needed resistor
+* Remove the not needed resistor
-•	Added DB19 and DB23 reference files for KiCAD
+* Added DB19 and DB23 reference files for KiCAD